Free for all

-On Lake Superior, the port town of Duluth offers free walking tours of Bentleyville, a large and fabulous show of lighted figures, from Thanksgiving through Christmas.
+On Lake Superior, the port town of Duluth offers free visits to Bentleyville, a large and fabulous show of lighted figures, from Thanksgiving through Christmas.

 Volunteers even give you free cookies, popcorn, hot chocolate and marshmallows to roast over fire pits.